Frequently Asked Questions

 An NP is a registered nurse who has completed a graduate program in nursing like a Master of Science in Nursing.
 This advanced training allows an NP to evaluate patients, create treatment plans, and prescribe medication.
 PMHNPs are NPs who have completed additional specialized training in providing mental health services.
 At ClearInsight Psychiatry, we believe that providing great healthcare is a team effort.
 Our PMHNPs treat patients under the direct supervision of our physician and allow us to provide the best care to our patients.

-Psychiatrists, psychologists, and licensed therapists (e.g. Licensed Mental Health Counselor or Licensed Clinical Social Worker) all have an important role in taking care of patients.
+Psychiatrists, psychologists, and licensed therapists (e.g. Licensed Mental Health Counselors or Licensed Clinical Social Workers) all have an important role in taking care of patients.
 While all professions are working towards the same goal of helping a patient improve his or her mental health, it is important to understand the differences so that one can know which provider fits his or her needs the best.

 A notable difference between psychiatrists, psychologists, and licensed therapists is their post-graduate education.
 All providers have a 4-year undergraduate college education, but their post-graduate education differs.